Set up Sophos Firewall Site-to-Site IPsec VPN

 - Firewall rules are planned, including direction, rule position, logging and services.

-Any-to-Any, manual firewall rules and routes are planned. - NAT is either excluded or deliberately documented.
+- NAT is either excluded or deliberately documented.

 After the change:

-- Tunnel status is established.
+- The tunnel status is established.

 - Log Viewer shows the expected firewall rule.